Which Arrow Represents the Transition in Which Dew Is Formed

 In educational diagrams that map the states of matter, three common arrows exist:

 Dew formation specifically uses the gas-to-liquid arrow—the condensation arrow.
 This arrow moves from the gas phase (water vapor) toward the liquid phase (water droplets).
-In a water cycle illustration, you might see this arrow pointing from a cloud (water vapor) down toward the ground or toward a leaf surface, representing vapor condensing into liquid on cool objects And that's really what it comes down to..
+In a water cycle illustration, you might see this arrow pointing from a cloud (water vapor) down toward the ground or toward a leaf surface, representing vapor condensing into liquid on cool objects Not complicated — just consistent..

 Why Does Dew Form at Night and Not During the Day?

 The arrow representing dew formation is not active during most daylight hours because the sun heats surfaces, raising their temperature above the dew point.
-So without sunlight to replenish heat, surfaces become cooler than the surrounding air.
 At night, however, the ground and objects lose heat through radiative cooling.
+Without sunlight to replenish heat, surfaces become cooler than the surrounding air.
 When a surface temperature falls below the dew point, the condensation arrow becomes active, and water vapor in the air begins to transition to liquid on that surface.

 Three conditions are necessary for this arrow to “turn on”: